-1. Date/Time: Tuesday, March 25, 2025 at 10:00 a.m.
+1. 2.
+Date/Time: Place: Tuesday, March 25, 2025 at 10:00 a.m.
 (Doors open at 9:30 a.m.)

-2. Place: Sapia Tower 5th Floor, 7-12 Marunouchi 1-chome, Chiyoda-ku, Tokyo

-Station Conference Tokyo, Room 501

-(Please see the attached map)

-3. Objectives:

-Reports

-Business report, consolidated financial statements, and report on the results of audit on consolidated financial statements by accounting auditor and Audit & Supervisory Committee for the 20th Term (January 1, 2024 to December 31, 2024)

-2. Financial report for the 20th Term (January 1, 2024 to December 31, 2024)
+Sapia Tower 5th Floor, 7-12 Marunouchi 1-chome, Chiyoda-ku, Tokyo Station Conference Tokyo, Room 501 (Please see the attached map) 3.
+Objectives: Reports 1.
+Business report, consolidated financial statements, and report on the results of audit on consolidated financial statements by accounting auditor and Audit & Supervisory Committee for the 20th Term (January 1, 2024 to December 31, 2024) 2.
+Financial report for the 20th Term (January 1, 2024 to December 31, 2024) Items for resol ution: Proposal 1: Election of seven (7) Directors (excluding Directors serving as Audit & Supervisory Committee Members) Proposal 2: Election of one (1) Director serving as Audit & Supervisory Committee Member Proposal 3: Election of one (1) Director serving as Substitute Audit & Supervisory Committee Member е 2. І enclosed voting for Please also bring Drdinary General Meeting of Shareholders in person, in order to exercise your voting rights, please submit the orm at the reception desk upon arrival at the venue on the day of the meeting. this Notice of Convocation to the meeting with you to save on resources.

-Items for resolution:

-Proposal 1: Election of seven (7) Directors (excluding Directors serving as Audit & Supervisory Committee Members)

-Proposal 2: Election of one (1) Director serving as Audit & Supervisory Committee Member

-Proposal 3: Election of one (1) Director serving as Substitute Audit & Supervisory Committee Member

-1. If attending the Ordinary General Meeting of Shareholders in person, in order to exercise your voting rights, please submit the

-- If attending the Ordinary General Meeting of Shareholders in person, in order to exercise your voting rights, please submit the enclosed voting form at the reception desk upon arrival at the venue on the day of the meeting. - 2.
-Please also bring this Notice of Convocation to the meeting with you to save on resources. - 3.
-If you are unable to attend the Ordinary General Meeting of Shareholders, you can exercise your voting rights by sending another shareholder with voting rights to the meeting as your proxy.
+- 3. If you are unable to attend the Ordinary General Meeting of Shareholders, you can exercise your voting rights by sending another shareholder with voting rights to the meeting as your proxy.
 Please note, however, that it is necessary to submit a document evidencing the authority of the proxy. - 4.
 Please be advised that should any modification to the information provided in electronic format be necessary, the modified information will be posted on each website the information is provided. - 5.
 The mailing of this document serves as the provision of information provided in electronic format in paper form per the request for such form. - 6.
 Pursuant to applicable laws and the Company's Articles of Incorporation, certain information required to be included in the Documents Provided Electronically has been made available on the websites listed above.
-As a result, the following items are not included in the printed copies sent to shareholders upon request. - (1) Notes to Consolidated Financial Statements - (2) Notes to Non-Consolidated Financial Statements
+As a result, the following items are not included in the printed copies sent to shareholders upon request. - (1) Notes to Consolidated Financial Statements

+(2) Notes to Non-Consolidated Financial Statements